Bedrock: Engineering geology

 The surface of the bedrock beneath the soil cover (regolith) is also known as rockhead in engineering geology, and its identification by digging, drilling or geophysical methods is an important task in most civil engineering projects.
 Superficial deposits can be very thick, such that the bedrock lies hundreds of meters below the surface.

 Weathering of bedrock

 Exposed bedrock experiences weathering, which may be physical or chemical, and which alters the structure of the rock to leave it susceptible to erosion.
 Bedrock may also experience subsurface weathering at its upper boundary, forming saprolite.
+Rock fragments can disconnect from the underlying bedrock, where they are found within a weathering or soil profile as floaters.

-Geologic map
+Geological map

-A geologic map of an area will usually show the distribution of differing bedrock types, rock that would be exposed at the surface if all soil or other superficial deposits were removed.
+A geological map of an area will usually show the distribution of differing bedrock types, rock that would be exposed at the surface if all soil or other superficial deposits were removed.
 Where superficial deposits are so thick that the underlying bedrock cannot be reliably mapped, the superficial deposits will be mapped instead (for example, as alluvium).